nisarg0606/nisarg0606/README.md

 - 🏆 We were at Rank-16 in Cricket and Code Hackathon - 2021 organized by IIT-Madras.
 - :computer: I had done Intership at Royal Technosoft Pvt Ltd. and trained around 800 international Students in C Programming, Unity & Game Development.
-- :v: I had Participated in Smart India Hackathon in my 1st year and had made Home Automation System
+- :v: I had Participated in Smart India Hackathon - 2020 in my 1st year and had made Home Automation Project using python and Raspberry pi.
+- I am a 3 :star: Codechef user and trying my best to be 5 :star: as soon as possible.

 <br />